-Twenty one years ago, in August 1995, Jamie was knocked over by a car outside his family home aged just 7 years old.
-Jamie suffered a severe brain injury, resulting in his complete inability to walk, and severe epilepsy.
+In August 1995, aged 7, Jamie was knocked over by a car outside his family home.
+Jamie suffered a severe brain injury; was unable to walk and had severe epilepsy.

 Since his accident, Jamie was in and out of hospital and undergoing rehabilitation for approximately ten years.
-He requires twenty four hour care and support, and uses a powered wheelchair both indoors and out.
+Now an adult, he requires twenty-four-hour care and support, and uses a powered wheelchair both indoors and out.

-In 2011 ILS case manager Eliot was assigned as Jamie’s case manager.
-Eliot has supported Jamie and his family in all manner of areas.
-From supporting his transition through educational facilities, to recruiting and supervising the correct support workers to aid his rehabilitation, and choosing vehicles that can be adapted for Jamie’s wheelchair.
-Jamie now has one main carer between the hours of 9:00am-5:00pm which provides his mum, Lucy, some respite from his everyday care – a support that is very valued by the family.
+In 2011 Eliot was assigned as Jamie’s case manager to support Jamie and his family.
+This includes supporting his transition through education, recruiting and supervising excellent support workers, and choosing suitable vehicles that can be adapted for Jamie’s wheelchair.
+Jamie now has one main carer each day which provides his mum, Lucy, with respite from his everyday care – a support that is highly valued by the whole family.
 Jamie also has a physiotherapist and occupational therapist to continue his multi-disciplinary therapy.
-Alongside this, he is encouraged to do his recommended stretching, and uses his standing frame at home.
+Alongside this, he is encouraged to do recommended stretching exercises, and uses his standing frame at home.